Safety and handling

 Warning

-Not following the procedures can cause damage to the robot and operator.
+Not following these procedures can cause damage to the robot and the operator.
+Make sure you read and follow them.

 Addition of brakes